springfall2008/batpred/README.md

 **inverter_hybrid** When True you have a hybrid inverter so no inverter losses for DC charging.
 When false you have inverter losses as it's AC coupled battery.

-**input_number.metric_battery_discharge**  Sets the cost in pence per kWh of using your battery for charging and discharging.
+**input_number.metric_battery_cycle**  Sets the cost in pence per kWh of using your battery for charging and discharging.
 Higher numbers will reduce battery cycles at the expensive of higher energy costs.
 Figures of around 1p-5p are recommended, the default is 0.

 ### Scaling and weight options